-- Parents who are substance misusers sometimes bring CDs on to hospital premises if their child is an inpatient and they are staying with them on the ward.
+- 5.37 Parents who are substance misusers sometimes bring CDs (which are legally prescribed to them i.e. methadone) on to hospital premises if their child is an inpatient and they are staying with them on the ward.
 On a parents request the CD may be stored in the CD cupboard.
 The CD must be recorded in the Patients Own and TTA CD Register.
 The parent should request a dose from the nurse when required.
-These CDs must be clearly labelled and kept separate from other CDs. - 5.39 If ward staff become concerned about the safety and welfare of the children for any reason in these circumstances they must refer to the BH Safeguarding

-Children Policy for advice and support or seek advice from the Safeguarding Children Team.
+These CDs must be clearly labelled and kept separate from other CDs. - 5.38 If ward staff become concerned about the safety and welfare of the children for any reason in these circumstances they must refer to the BH Safeguarding Children Policy for advice and support or seek advice from the Safeguarding Children Team.